umbraco/UmbracoDocs/14/umbraco-cms/customizing/extending-overview/extension-registry/extension-manifest.md

+---
+description: Learn about the different methods for declaring an Extension Manifest.
+---

 # Extension Manifest

 {% hint style="warning" %}
 This page is a work in progress and may undergo further revisions, updates, or amendments.
 The information contained herein is subject to change without notice.
 {% endhint %}

 The Extension Manifest is the point of entry for any extension.
-This is the declaration of what you like to register.
+This is the declaration of what you want to register.

-The pages of this article describe all the extension types that Backoffice supports.
+The content in this section describes all the extension types that the Backoffice supports.
 Here is a list of the most common types:

 {% content-ref url="../../../tutorials/creating-a-custom-dashboard/" %}
 [creating-a-custom-dashboard](../../../tutorials/creating-a-custom-dashboard/)